rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    the crusades, but we have a long enough relationship that (a) she knows that my heart is in the right place and (b) she will call me out appropriately if I behave in a way she thinks is inapropriate.)

+1. Comments for seniors.  cs-seniors-2018 (Monday)

+1. The Public Web and the Private Web.  public-private-web-2018-05-15.
+   (Tuesday, mostly written)

+1. Better marketing.
+The new Admissions site.
+So much better than the printed material we are receiving.
+Does actually get to our strengths.
+   Uses the right logo.

+1. The bad logo?

+1. Alternate EOCEs.
+Mostly written.

+1. About EOCEs.
+(Based on <http://www.cs.grinnell.edu/~rebelsky/about-eoc.html>)

+1. Drawers.

+1. Fonts.
+Sketched.

+1. Depressed and obsessed (or "Putting the marketing campaign behind me).
+   The advent of our new "institutional identity" and noun-phrase-centric marketing campaign have put me in a funk.
+I realize that we need to [market Grinnell](marketing-grinnell).
+But I'm bothered by so many things, including the [awkward noun phrases that seem to be at the center of the campaign](our-grinnellian-story-2018-05-10), the sometimes awkward typography, [the incorrectly colored, fuzzily rendered, and inadequately cropped logo](bad-logo) that lived on the Web site for weeks after I reported it [1].
+It got so bad that I started dreaming about it.
+In the dreams [2], someone would come up and ask how I was doing.
+All I could do was rant about the approach.
+   Became on obsession, of sorts.
+It's time to put it behind me.
+   [1] And that never should have been there at all.
+   [2] Nightmares?

 1. Textbooks and the bookstore (international editions).
    `textbooks-bookstore-2018-05-nn`